krispykrisp12/My-Portfolio/README.md

 # Portfolio
-This is going to be my updated portfolio!
-Update coming soon.
+This is a collection of projects I've been working on through the year.
+Also, has links to my linkedIN page and resume.